Interpol head warns of London Olympic cheats

 "The only problem the UK appears to have is the number of people at the immigration posts," he said.

-Noble said Britain was far better placed than most countries bound by the Schengen Agreement, which eliminated border controls between about two dozen European states.
+He said that situation was far better than for most countries bound by the Schengen Agreement, which eliminated border controls between about two dozen European states.

 "Only a couple of the Schengen countries are systematically screening our database which puts all Schengen countries at risk," he said, blaming a lack of political will and the "absence of a tragedy".